 While these age groups require patience and encouragement, they are also quick to learn—because they need to be.
 Non-English speakers who move to the United States in middle school or high school “essentially run out of time to learn the language of their adopted country,” says Dr. Snow, chair of Applied and Advanced Studies in Education at California State University, Los Angeles.

 Helping non-native speakers improve their English language skills before they’re 18 is imperative to their ability to adapt easily into an English-speaking environment.
-TESOL jobs in public schools are especially important for this reason.
+TESOL jobs in public schools can be especially important for this reason3.

 In order to teach in the public school system, you’ll need to obtain your state teaching credentials.
 Many private schools also prefer to hire teachers with state teaching credentials—if you want to teach in a school system, you should apply for these.
 This is also true for many colleges and universities; however, community college teaching requirements may vary.

 You also have to factor in the cost of earning additional teaching credentials.
-According to the California Commission on Teacher Credentialing, California’s teaching credential fees cost at least $100, with an added $50 per specialty, and $49 for out-of-state residents.
+According to the California Commission on Teacher Credentialing, California’s teaching credential fees cost at least $100, additional costs per specialty or out-of-state residents.
 However, you only have to pay these fees every five years, so the benefit certainly outweighs the cost.

 Other TESOL Careers